MariadlRosa-1224/isles-of-vielora/mechanics/stats/Mechanics___stats.md

   Calculating level stats is easy is simply adding 1 to the stat per each boost no matter what.

-  *Example:* An oc who starts with 10 mana charges and have a level 5 in mana charges will have 15 mana charges.
+  *Example:* An oc who starts with 10 mana charges and have a x5 in mana charges will have 15 mana charges. no matter what
 - ### Multiplier stats

   Multiplier stats on the other hand, use a formula to calculate the multiplier.